Generated South River planning scene with a Shenandoah Valley trout-to-smallmouth river corridor, not an exact location photo

 Start at a DWR-mapped public section such as Ridgeview Park, Constitution Park, North Park, Grand Caverns, or Grottoes depending on whether the day is trout-focused or warmwater-focused.

 Treat the current Virginia Department of Health advisory seriously.
-The advisory covers all South River species except trout, and trout sections still require the right season and regulation check.
+The advisory covers all South River species except trout, and trout sections still require the right season and rule check.

 Skip it when flow is too stained for either trout control or bass structure reading, or when you do not have a clear section choice and start drifting into a mixed-purpose plan.